openstack/nova/doc/source/filter_scheduler.rst

 * |AggregateRamFilter| - filters hosts by RAM with per-aggregate ``ram_allocation_ratio`` setting.
 If no per-aggregate value is found, it will fall back to the global default ``ram_allocation_ratio``.
-If more than one value is found for a host (meaning the host is in two different aggregate with different ratio settings), the minimum value will be used.
+If more than one value is found for a host (meaning the host is in two different aggregates with different ratio settings), the minimum value will be used.
 * |DiskFilter| - filters hosts by their disk allocation.
 Only hosts with sufficient disk space to host the instance are passed.
   ``disk_allocation_ratio`` setting.
-It's virtual disk to physical disk allocation ratio and it's 1.0 by default.
-The total allow allocated disk size will be physical disk multiplied this ratio.
+The virtual disk to physical disk allocation ratio, 1.0 by default.
+The total allowed allocated disk size will be physical disk multiplied this ratio.
 * |AggregateDiskFilter| - filters hosts by disk allocation with per-aggregate ``disk_allocation_ratio`` setting.
 If no per-aggregate value is found, it will fall back to the global default ``disk_allocation_ratio``.
 If more than one value is found for a host (meaning the host is in two or more different aggregates with different ratio settings), the minimum value will be used.
-* |NumInstancesFilter| - filters hosts by number of running instances on it. hosts with too many instances will be filtered.
+* |NumInstancesFilter| - filters compute nodes by number of running instances.
+Nodes with too many instances will be filtered.
   ``max_instances_per_host`` setting.
-Maximum number of instances allowed to run on this host, the host will be ignored by scheduler if more than ``max_instances_per_host`` are already existing on the host.
+Maximum number of instances allowed to run on this host.
+The host will be ignored by the scheduler if more than ``max_instances_per_host`` already exist on the host.
 * |AggregateNumInstancesFilter| - filters hosts by number of instances with per-aggregate ``max_instances_per_host`` setting.
 If no per-aggregate value is found, it will fall back to the global default ``max_instances_per_host``.